JTHorn-eng/LWJGLFramework/README.md

 * Controlling any object within the world
 * Rendering 2D GUIs including basic shapes, images and text

+Note: This is still a work in progress and is intended for generating customised default or bespoke models

 ## Usage
 To use the framework, extend from the Framework class and use getProperites to change FrameworkProperties.